-(b) Loan facility - Pearl Petroleum
+(c) Loan facility - Pearl Petroleum

 Pearl Petroleum on 18 September 2018 signed a USD 150 million non-recourse (to its shareholders including Dana Gas) loan facility "Facility Agreement" with a local UAE bank with original final repayment date of 30 September 2023 for financing its development activities.
 The Facility Agreement provides for a 2-year grace period followed by repayment in twelve equal quarterly instalments with the first repayment taking place in 31 December 2020.
 Pearl has since drawn down the full facility amount of USD 150 million.
 The repayment schedule for the facility has been amended by way of an Agreement executed on 30 June 2020.
-Repayments deferred from 2020 (USD 12.5 million) have been prepaid during 2021.
+Repayments deferred from 2020 (USD 12.5 million) have been repaid during 2021.
 The remaining balance of the facility (i.e. USD 137.5 million of which USD 50 million was due in 2021) has been deferred by one year with the first repayment made on 31 March 2022 and final repayment date is 30 September 2024.
-The repayment instalments under the facility of USD 50 million which are due by 31 December 2023 have been classified as current liabilities.
 In 2021, Pearl opted to capitalize the interest payable during 2021 (USD 10 million) over the remaining balance of the facility (i.e. USD 137.5 million), with repayment due on this capitalized interest on 30 September 2024, in accordance with the amended facility agreement.
-During the year, Pearl has paid USD 50 million for repayment of principal under the facility (cumulative principal repayment until Q4 2022 is at USD 62.5 million).
-As at 31 December 2022 the outstanding amount under the facility was USD 97.5 million.
+During the year ended 31 December 2023, Pearl has paid USD 50 million for repayment of principal under the facility (cumulative principal repayment until 31 December 2023 is at USD 112.5 million).
+As at 31 December 2023 the outstanding amount under the facility was USD 47.5 million, which is due by 30 September 2024 and have been classified as current liabilities.

 Pearl Petroleum signed a new term loan facility of USD 120 million non-recourse (to its shareholders including Dana Gas) on 12 December 2019 with a local UAE bank with final repayment date of 30 September 2023 for principally financing its development activities.
 The facility had a 2.5 year grace period and was repayable in eight equal quarterly instalments, with the first repayment taking place on 30 June 2022.
 The repayment schedule for this facility has been amended by way of an agreement executed on 30 June 2020, with the first quarterly repayment revised to be from 30 June 2023 and final repayment date of 30 September 2024.
 Pearl has since drawn down the full facility amount of USD 120 million (DG Share: USD 42 million).
-As at 31 December 2022 the outstanding amount under the facility was USD 120 million.
+During the year ended 31 December 2023, Pearl has paid USD 60 million for repayment of principal under the facility.
+As at 31 December 2023 the outstanding amount under the facility was USD 60 million which is due by 30 September 2024 and have been classified as current liabilities.

 Pearl signed on 7 September 2021 a USD 250 million term loan facility with the U.S. International Development Finance Corporation ("DFC") with a final repayment date of 17 July 2028 for financing the construction, development and operation of a new 250 MMscfd gas processing facility and associated infrastructure located in the Khor Mor gas field.
 The facility has a 2.5 year grace period and is repayable in eighteen equal quarterly instalments, with the first repayment taking place on 17 April 2024.
 Pearl has drawn down the full amount from the facility as at 31 December 2022.
-The total outstanding amount under the facility was USD 250 million as at 31 December 2022.
+The total outstanding amount under the facility was USD 250 million as at 31 December 2023.
+The repayment instalments under the facility of USD 41.67 million which are due by 31 December 2024 have been classified as current liabilities.